On-Trade-Off: Green Gold

 March 14 – April 13, 2019

-The collective project On-Trade-Off is conceived as a transdisciplinary knowledge platform.
+The on-trade off collective project is designed as a cross-disciplinary knowledge platform.
 Each participant approaches this project according to their own tools and media of choice.
 The culmination is a collaborative source that aims to promote a more sustainable and supportive method of artistic production.
-In order to develop this holistic vision, On-Trade-Off encourages the participation of actors from various fields (filmmakers, artists, thinkers, activists, non-governmental organizations, local communities, etc.).
-On-Trade-Off brings together Sammy Baloji, Jean-Pierre Bekolo, Alexis Destoop, Marjolijn Dijkman, Gulda El Magambo, Femke Herregraven, Jean Katambayi Mukendi, Frank Mukunday & Tshibangu Treasure, Rosa Spaliviero, Georges Senga, Daddy Tshikaya, Maarten Vanden Eynde and Musasa
+In order to develop this holistic vision, On-Trade-Off encourages the participation of actors from diverse fields (director, artists, thinkers, activists, non-governmental organizations, local communities, etc.).
+On-Trade-Off brings together Sammy Baloji, Jean-Pierre Bekolo, Alexis Destoop, Marjolijn Dijkman, Gulda El Magambo, Femke Herregraven, Jean Katambayi, Frank Mukunday – Treasure Tshibangu, Rosa Spaliviero, Georges Senga, Daddy Tshikaya, Maarten Vanden Eynde and Mr. Musasa.

-Galerie Imane Farès is delighted to host the exhibition On-Trade-Off: Green Gold, second part of this collective project.
+The Imane Farès Gallery is pleased to host the exhibition On-Trade-Off: Green Gold, for the second part of this collective project.

-The exhibition On-Trade-Off: Green Gold brings together the works of six artists from this collective: Sammy Baloji, Jean Katambayi Mukendi, Georges Senga, Daddy Tshikaya, Maarten Vanden Eynde and Musasa.
-It revolves around the extraction of mineral resources from the Democratic Republic of Congo (DRC), revealing the problematic undersides to this industrial system.
+The exhibition On-Trade-Off: Green Gold brings together the works of six artists of this collective: Sammy Baloji, Jean Katambayi, Georges Senga, Daddy Tshikaya, Maarten Vanden Eynde and Musasa.
+It revolves around the extraction of mining resources from the Democratic Republic of Congo (DRC), revealing the problematic side of this industrial system.